PenVsse/-VCPMC-Intermediate_BE/README.md

 # -VCPMC-Intermediate_BE
+1: Create database name: vcpmc

-B1: npm start file BE
+2: npm start file BE

-B2: Import file vcpmc.sql in mysql to insert data.
+3: Import file vcpmc.sql in mysql to insert data.